 We got some clarity on how to work with conflict at an individual level, how it benefits teams (and what no conflict means), next, I would like to look into how organisations can use conflict to grow high-performing teams.

 Executives underestimate not only the inevitability of conflict but also – and this is key – its importance to the organisation.HBR’s 10 Must Reads on Collaboration, “Want Collaboration?
 Accept – and Actively Manage – Conflict.
 By Jeff Weiss and Jonathan Hughes

 Jeff Weiss and Jonathan Hughes support the argument that conflicts are the means for creative solutions, and in their absence, more conflicts emerge.
 They have come up with six effective ways for organisations to constructively manage their conflicts:

 1. Devise and implement a common method for resolving conflict.

-If you want your people to tackle conflict heads-on, you need to give them the means to deal with it.
-Knowing what result they should be achieving through conflict and how to get there, people won’t avoid to resolve their conflicts or resort to common ineffective approaches (e.g. persuading or compelling, when the situation is not fit for it).
+If you want your people to tackle conflict head-on, you need to give them the means to deal with it.
+Knowing what result they should be achieved through conflict and how to get there, people won’t avoid resolving their conflicts or resort to common ineffective approaches (e.g. persuading or compelling when the situation is not fit for it).

 2. Provide people with criteria for making trade-offs